IBM/SalesEnablement-VMware-L3/docs/Shared/Provisioning.md

 VMware Solutions Shared on IBM Cloud supports two types of networking: "**Public and Private**" or "**Private Only**."
 To give the environment the widest range of options, select the "Public and Private" option from the configuration panel.

-!!! tip "Advanced Edge Gateway"
+!!! tip "ADVANCED EDGE GATEWAY"
     By default, every virtual data center comes configured with one advanced edge gateway, with five public IP addresses and one private service IP address.
 The advanced edge gateway is configurable by a customer and can be tailored to their specific needs.

 The public network endpoints that are provisioned by default are the five public IP addresses that are displayed in the VMware Solutions Shared virtual data center details page.
 After the demonstration environment has provisioned, you will be able to go and inspect those for yourself.